Jigsaw-Code/outline-sdk/x/mobileproxy/README.md

 **Content app with MobileProxy:**
 ![image](https://github.com/user-attachments/assets/8b07c0b6-7948-4b61-a6b2-fe2fafdb1a33)

-The integration typically consists of 3 steps:
+The integration typically consists of the following steps:
 1. Build the mobile native library using Go Mobile.
 1. Add the library to your application.
 1. Configure and run MobileProxy within your app.